1. Purpose of policy

 2.1 This policy applies to all staff, students and other individuals working on behalf of the University where University funds and resources are being used to represent the University to external audiences.

-2.2 This policy does not apply to the Innovation Centre Sunshine Cost, which is a controlled entity of the University.
+2.2 This policy does not apply to the Innovation Centre Sunshine Coast, which is a controlled entity of the University.

 Please refer to the University’s Glossary of Terms for policies and procedures.
 Terms and definitions identified below are specific to these procedures and are critical to its effectiveness: